-Figure 2: Resolution in p_t as a function of polar angle and the size of the gap between the CDC and FDC.
+Figure 2: Resolution in $p_t$ as a function of polar angle and the size of the gap between the CDC and FDC.

-Figure 3: Resolution in p_t as a function of polar angle and the size of the gap between the CDC and FDC, zoomed in.
+Figure 3: Resolution in $p_t$ as a function of polar angle and the size of the gap between the CDC and FDC, zoomed in.

-Figure 4: Resolution in p_t as a function of polar angle and the size of the gap between the CDC and FDC, for various gap sizes.
+Figure 4: Resolution in $p_t$ as a function of polar angle and the size of the gap between the CDC and FDC, for various gap sizes.

-Figure 5: Resolution in p_t as a function of the size of the gap between the CDC and FDC, for various polar angles.
+Figure 5: Resolution in $p_t$ as a function of the size of the gap between the CDC and FDC, for various polar angles.

-Figure 6: Resolution in p_t as a function of polar angle and total momentum for the nominal gap size of 0.23 m.
+Figure 6: Resolution in $p_t$ as a function of polar angle and total momentum for the nominal gap size of 23 cm.

+Figure 7: Resolution in $p_t$ as a function of polar angle and total momentum for a reduced gap size of 3 cm.

+3 Conclusions

-Figure 7: Resolution in p_t as a function of polar angle and total momentum for a reduced gap size of 0.03 m.
-3 Conclusions The lack of active tracking measurements in the gap between the CDC and FDC cause a degradation of momentum resolution for tracks which leave the tracking volume in the gap region.
+The lack of active tracking measurements in the gap between the CDC and FDC cause a degradation of momentum resolution for tracks which leave the tracking volume in the gap region.
 Reducing the size of this gap reduces the size of the feature.
 Gains of up to 20% in transverse momentum resolution are possible in this angular region.
 The design should be modified to make this gap as small as possible.
-References [1] Mark M. Ito.
-Estimating resolution for charge particles in gluex.
-GlueX Note 1046, 2008.